-We learn from a very young age of what we need to do to fit in and find belonging in our homes, communities and the world at large.
+We learn from a very young age of what we need to do to fit in and find belonging in our homes, communities, and the world at large.

-Mine took on the qualities of perfectionism, people-pleasing and silence.
-I was the quiet child who made sure everyone around her was happy and felt seen, heard and understood.
-Then I was the star runner, dancer and student.
+Mine took on the qualities of perfectionism, people-pleasing, and silence.
+I was the quiet child who made sure everyone around her was happy and felt seen, heard, and understood.
+Then I was the star runner, dancer, and student.
 That is how I found my belonging.
 That is the way that I learned to operate in the world.

 When my depression hit, my system could no longer play the roles that I had been cast to play.

-I had to embrace my imperfections, feel my feelings, set boundaries and speak up for my needs.
+I had to embrace my imperfections, feel my feelings, set boundaries, and speak up for my needs.
 I let go of the roles I had been cast to play to try to fill up the holes of the people around me.

-In that process my true self began to emerge, and I am still learning who that person is and will continue to learn who that person is throughout this lifetime.
+In that process my true self began to emerge and I am still learning who that person is and will continue to learn who that person is throughout this lifetime.

-What I have discovered is that I will never be enough to fill up the holes of those I wanted to save the most but by becoming whole and saving myself I help to save them.
+What she’s discovered is that I will never be enough to fill up the holes of those I wanted to save the most but by becoming whole and saving myself I help to save them.
 It was never my job to save them.
 It was always my job to save myself and find wholeness within my own being.

 I now sit with myself and feel deeply at peace and I hear my mind creep in with those all too familiar thoughts of, “you aren’t enough.”

 This time I yell back, “no, stop, I’m done hearing that nonsense.
 I am enough.”
-I am messy and raw and vulnerable and deep, and I have heart and integrity and sometimes I feel like I may be a little too much for this world but this is who I am and I am learning to love her and tell her she is enough everyday.
+I am messy and raw and vulnerable and deep and I have heart and integrity and sometimes I feel like I may be a little too much for this world but this is who I am and I am learning to love her and tell her she is enough everyday.
 I am releasing the belief that I need to be perfect to be loved and just embrace this imperfect human being that I am who is committed to growth and becoming the best version of myself for the rest of my days.